-WHEREAS, HUD, on behalf of itself and participating Responsible Entities has invited the public to comment, taking into account the nature and complexity of the undertaking and its effects on historic properties, and the likely interest of the public in the undertaking; and
+WHEREAS, HUD, on behalf of itself and participating Responsible Entities, has invited the public to review and comment on the draft PA via legal notices published in local newspapers from December 2022 through February 2023, with 30-day public comment periods, taking into account the nature and complexity of the undertaking and its effects on historic properties, and the likely interest of the public in the undertaking and received no comments; and

-WHEREAS, the Advisory Council on Historic Preservation (ACHP) issued in 1995 and revised in 2006 a "Policy Statement on Affordable Housing and Historic Preservation" that addresses implementation principles for Section 106 compliance, and those principles have been utilized in developing this Agreement; and
+WHEREAS, the Advisory Council on Historic Preservation (ACHP) issued in 1995 and revised in 2006 a "Policy Statement on Affordable Housing and Historic Preservation" that addresses implementation principles for Section 106 compliance, and those principles have been utilized in developing this PA; and

-WHEREAS, in accordance with 36 C.F.R. § 800.14(b)(2), HUD, on behalf of itself and participating Responsible Entities, has notified the ACHP and invited the ACHP to participate in the development of this Agreement; and
+WHEREAS, in accordance with 36 C.F.R. § 800.14(b)(2), HUD, on behalf of itself and participating Responsible Entities, has notified the ACHP and invited the ACHP to participate in the development of this PA and the ACHP is participating; and

-NOW, THEREFORE, HUD and the participating Responsible Entities, SHPO, and ACHP agree that HUD PIH , CPD, OHHLHC and Housing Programs in the State of Idaho shall be administered in accordance with the following stipulations in order to take into account the effects of these undertakings on historic properties and satisfy Section 106 responsibilities.
+NOW, THEREFORE, HUD and the participating Responsible Entities, SHPO, and ACHP agree that HUD PIH, CPD, OHHLHC and Housing Programs in the State of Idaho shall be administered in accordance with the following stipulations in order to take into account the effects of these undertakings on historic properties and satisfy Section 106 responsibilities.